Ian-Bradley/ChatFox/README.md

 * Long interest in programming! (made pong in Macromedia Flash in high school)
 * These are supposed to be about the project, aren't they?

 Not all chat apps are right for you!
 Try `Chattr`!
-The lite, ReactJS + NodeJS chat application that most certainly isn't a rip-off of Dicord.gg and other 2/3-Panel chat rooms
+The lite, ReactJS + NodeJS chat application that most definitely isn't a rip-off of Dicord.gg!

 Head on down to <a href="#getting-started">Getting Started</a> to begin!